-Victorian hand fans were a frequently accessory carried by delicate Victorian ladies.
-The language of the fan was discussed often in ladies journals and magazines.
+Victorian hand fans were a frequent accessory carried by delicate Victorian ladies.
+The language of the fan was discussed often in ladies’ journals and magazines.
 Was she single?
 Happy?
 Interested in conversation?
 Or just hot?
-The way she held her fan, carried her fan, waved her fan answered all of these questions.
-Hand fans were a thing of beauty, not just function too.
-Made of silk, lace, feathers or wood they went through an evolution from the Victorian 1840s to 1900.
+The way she held her fan, carried her fan, and waved her fan answered all of these questions.
+Hand fans were a thing of beauty, not just function.
+Made of silk, lace, feathers, or wood, they went through an evolution from the Victorian 1840s to 1900.
 Each 19th century decade had its trends complimenting the fashions of the day.

 Victorian Hand Fan History

 At the beginning of the reign, the fan was a far less important 11 accessory than it had been in the eighteenth century or even in the first quarter of the nineteenth century.
 The fans of the early nineteenth century were generally fairly small and plain, with leaves of thin silk spangled and lightly painted; their sticks, also, compared with those of earlier fans, were plain and unornamented.
 There were also small brise fans—fans without a leaf—whose sticks, of thin ivory or wood, pierced, carved and linked together with ribbon, extended to form the whole fan.
 These, also, were sometimes painted, either in small motifs on each stick or with a single motif over the open fan.